FSantosCodes/Urban-rural-gradients-predict-educational-gaps/README.md

 ## 1. INTRODUCTION

 This report describes the algorithm implementation described in the publication: "Urban–rural gradients predict educational gaps: Evidence from a machine learning approach, involving academic performance and impervious surfaces in Ecuador".
-In this research, a feature analysis combining [Boruta](https://www.jstatsoft.org/article/view/v036i11) and backward elimination are used to identify the best predictors and optimize [Random forest](https://link.springer.com/article/10.1023/a:1010933404324).
-This is done for explain academic performance (AP) scores, using high schools locations and their students´ answers to a questionnaire-based survey (See: [INEVAL](http://evaluaciones.evaluacion.gob.ec/BI/bases-de-datos-ser-bachiller/)), handling them as individual cases for facilitate mapping and allow a correlation analysis with an impervious surfaces map.
+In this research, a feature analysis combining the Boruta algorithm [(Kursa & Rudnicki, 2010)](https://doi.org/10.18637/jss.v036.i11) and backward elimination are used to identify the best predictors and optimize the Random Forest algorithm [(Breiman, 2001)](https://doi.org/10.1023/A:1010933404324).
+This is done for explain academic performance (AP) scores, using high schools locations and their students´ answers to a questionnaire-based survey (See: [INEVAL](http://evaluaciones.evaluacion.gob.ec/BI/bases-de-datos-ser-bachiller/)), handling them as individual cases for facilitate mapping and allow a correlation analysis with an impervious surfaces map [(Gong et al., 2020)](https://doi.org/10.1016/j.rse.2019.111510).

 To organize this report, first is here described the folders and uploaded files:

 * **/scripts**: includes three R scripts with the specific parameters to analyze the theme groups described in the publication (AE: academic environment; SC: socio economic and cultural; and CS: cognitive skills);
-* **/data_inputs**: includes the data input files used in the processing of each themes groups;
+* **/data_inputs**: includes the data input files used in the processing of each theme groups;
 * **/data_outputs**: includes the resulting R environment (.Rdata) after processing with the three R scripts.
 Here, it is also included the produced .csv and .shp files produced during processing; and
 * **/shiny**: includes the source code of the web app using the Shiny technology (RStudio, 2020) for visualize outputs.